jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/amsi-bypass-python/index.md

 time from a whole different process using cross-process memory patching.

-I rearranged the script adding some functions and the final script is this:
+This is the final script.
+I rearranged the script adding some functions for better readability:

 ```python
 #!/usr/bin/env python3